OpenSecEd/compsec/modules/intro/intro.md

 All details covered during this session (and more) can be found in the [study guide][studyguide].
 Please make sure to read it.

-## Times and schedule

-All scheduled events for this course will be scheduled using the University's central scheduling system.
-That means all events should be visible to you in your [personal schedule in the Student Portal][schedule] and be able to export them to the calendar app of your choice.

 # Second session: What's up with security?